h3xar0n/restasearch/README.md

 node merge-info.js
 ```

+## Star Ratings as a Facet

-Due to an issue with displaying start ratings as a facet, I also added an attribute by finding the floor in rater.js:
+Due to an issue with displaying star ratings as decimal points, I also added an attribute by finding the floor in rater.js:

 ```javascript
 const newList = require('./new_list.json');